AndreyTeets/FileServer/README.md

 It's useful, for example, to transfer files over LAN directly between 2 devices if enabling/installing things like SSH, Samba, FTP, Windows folder sharing, e.t.c. on them is undesired.
 Also mobile devices often miss the client tools necessary to use those, but they do have a browser.

-It's implemented as a dotnet AspNetCore server with a plain JavaScript single page mini-site (which basically consists of only several buttons).
+It's implemented as a dotnet AspNetCore Kestrel server with a plain JavaScript single page mini-site (which basically consists of only several buttons).
 Server code base is also very small - about 10 files containing actual logic around 100 lines each, half of which are related to startup/settings/logging.
-There are no dependencies except for aspnetcore runtime, which is included when published as self-contained.
+There are no dependencies except for AspNetCore runtime, which is included when published as self-contained.

 ## What can it do?
 It starts an https server at the specified `listen address` and `listen port` using the provided `server certificate`.
 The server hosts a simple single page application (SPA) which provides a browser UI to: